Souq (company): Overview

 As of March 2017, it sold over 8.4 million products in 31 categories, including "consumer electronics, fashion, health and beauty, household goods and baby."
 It also had around 45 million visits per month.
-It was the largest e-commerce platform in the Arab world as of 2016, often described as the Amazon of the Middle East.
+It was the largest e-commerce platform in the Arab world in 2016, often described as the Amazon of the Middle East.
 As of 2014, the site delivered to the United Arab Emirates, Saudi Arabia, Kuwait, Egypt, Bahrain, Oman, and Qatar.

-By March 2017, Souq.com had localized operations in Saudi Arabia, United Arab Emirates and Egypt, which as of 2014 equated to semi-automated modern fulfillment centers in the United Arab Emirates, Saudi Arabia, Kuwait, and Egypt, measuring a total of 35,000 square meters.
-At the time the company had employed around 2,500 employees in engineering, retail, customer support, fulfillment and last mile delivery sections.
+By March 2017, Souq.com had localized operations in Saudi Arabia, United Arab Emirates, and Egypt, which as of 2014 equated to semi-automated modern fulfillment centers in the United Arab Emirates, Saudi Arabia, Kuwait, and Egypt, measuring a total of 35,000 square meters.
+At the time the company had employed around 2,500 employees in engineering, retail, customer support, fulfillment, and last mile delivery sections.

-As of September 1, 2021, Souq.com has been completely replaced by Amazon as Egypt replaces Souq.com Egypt with Amazon.eg.
+As of September 1, 2021, Souq's online presence was completely replaced by Amazon when the last Souq.com site was replaced by Amazon.eg.
+The UAE and Saudi Arabian sites had previously been shutdown.